The Technical Vault

 - Hands off after entry: if eyewear shifts or visibility becomes unsafe, follow SOP (often step out to correct).

-Annex 1 expectations for Grade A/B include sterile masks and sterile eye coverings (e.g., goggles) to enclose facial skin and reduce droplet/particle shedding.
+Annex 1 expectations for Grade A/B include sterile masks and sterile eye coverings (e.g., goggles).

 If your operation is Annex 1 governed, confirm whether this area requires sealed/sterile goggles rather than non-sterile safety glasses.